These are some of the common AC issues Arizona residents need to keep an eye on

 If your air conditioner is over 5 to 7 years of age and you have not yet replaced the capacitor, it is time to do so.
 Another sign that your capacitor is not working maybe that the terminals and spade connectors are completely rusted and not making good contact.
 To check whether or not your AC has a capacitor problem, run it and observe if the capacitor or condenser fan turns on.
 If it is not, and warm air is blowing out, you’re most likely dealing with a capacitor problem.
 Capacitor issues are a relatively easy fix.
-Emergency Air Heating and Cooling offers quick and effective solutions to capacitor AC repair in Queen Creek.
+Emergency Air Heating Cooling & Plumbing offers quick and effective solutions to capacitor AC repair in Queen Creek.

 A common issue with air conditioning units is the contractor, which is a switch that turns the AC unit on and off.
 The contractor is in charge of maintaining a comfortable temperature in the room.
 When you turn on the AC and increase the thermostat, the compressor and the condenser fan motor are powered up.
 Contactors often fail due to electrical or mechanical issues, consequently causing the entire unit to malfunction.
 One way to tell if you’re dealing with a capacitor problem is by checking for signs of deterioration.
 A damaged capacitor exhibits pitting, where the metals stick together due to extreme heat and voltage.

 Other causes of AC contactor malfunction are wire insulation breakdown and pests/debris that blocked electrical connection.
 An experienced technician can replace a worn-out or broken capacitor within an hour.
-If you think your AC might be experiencing a capacitor problem, ask the professionals at Emergency Air Heating and Cooling for help right away to prevent further damage to the unit.
+If you think your AC might be experiencing a capacitor problem, ask the professionals at Emergency Air Heating Cooling & Plumbing for help right away to prevent further damage to the unit.

 The Condenser Fan Motor